lakshmana2003k-afk/Homepage-Lakshmana/README.md

 ## GenAI Use

-I used ChatGPT to get ideas.
+I used ChatGPT-5.6 Sol to get ideas.
 It helped me brainstorm the website structure, guided me on how to improve improve the visual design, organize parts of the HTML/CSS, review JavaScript functionality, and check the project against the assignment rubric.

 Prompts included: